nevemlaci/nevemlaci/README.md

 My name is László Lipódi, or Laci for short.<br>
 I’m currently studying Computer Engineering at Budapest University of Technology and Economics.

+I am employed as a Software Developer intern.

 ----
 ## I have expirience with the following techonologies: